 for the arts, cultural, educational, voluntary and ethical sectors

 art and technology · web training and education · interdisciplinary connections · transdisciplinary research

 Book design and cost-effective print management (using ethically-based printers), and publication management from planning to final delivery.

 website hosting from £50/£25 non-profit p.a. specialising in cultural/voluntary/education/ethical sectors · standards-compliant cross-browser web coding & web technology guidance · web access/usability audits and fixes · information planning and handling

-information architecture · web primers for arts practitioners · web access and usability · web standards & valid, semantic cross-browser HTML, HTML5 & CSS, CSS3
+information architecture · web primers for arts practitioners · web access and usability · web standards & valid, semantic cross-browser HTML5 & CSS3 sites and WebApps

 Information gathering defines civilization as much as food gathering defines the nomadic cultures that preceded the rise of urban communities, agricultural surplus, and stratified social hierarchies.

 We long for more connection between what we do for a living and what we genuinely care about… to be seen as who we feel ourselves to be rather than as the sum of abstract metrics and parameters.
 We long to be part of a world that makes sense rather than accept the accidental alienation imposed by market forces too large to grasp…

 Much as everyone thinks they want financial security, the happiest people are not those who have it, but those who like what they do.